bactensor/collateral-contracts/README.md

   Miners demonstrate their commitment by staking collateral into the validator's contract.

+- **Miner Prioritization**

+  Validators may choose to favor miners with higher collateral when assigning tasks, incentivizing greater stakes for reliable performance.

+- **Arbitrary Slashing**

+  Validators can penalize a misbehaving miner by slashing any portion of the miner's collateral.

 - **Automatic Release**

   If a validator does not respond to a miner's reclaim request within a configured deadline, the miner can reclaim their stake, preventing indefinite lock-ups.

-- **Arbitrary Slashing**

-  Validators can penalize a misbehaving miner by slashing any portion of the miner's collateral.

 - **Configurable Minimum Bond & Decision Deadline**